 INFP personalities are extremely loyal and faithful.
 They are romantic idealists who can spend an extraordinary amount of time daydreaming about the perfect relationship, where harmony and warmth are abundant.
-Looking for a dating partner or nurturing an existing relationship is always one of the key goals for an INFP and this pure passion is one of their most attractive traits.
+Looking for a dating partner or nurturing an existing relationship is always one of the key goals for an INFP, and this pure passion is one of their most attractive traits.

-One of the main issues faced by INFPs is that they gravitate towards putting their partners on an imaginary pedestal, both when they are still dating and even later in the relationship.
+One of the main issues faced by INFPs is that they gravitate toward putting their partners on an imaginary pedestal, both when they are still dating and even later in the relationship.
 In other words, INFPs tend to idealize and romanticize their (sometimes long-awaited) partners, assigning them unrealistic traits.
 This happens because INFPs are often so focused on the ideals of romance and love that when love finally knocks on their door, it becomes difficult to separate imagination from reality.

 That being said, this is not necessarily a bad thing, provided that the INFP is mature enough to recognize and address these tendencies.
 As their imagination is so rich and vivid, INFPs can always come up with new ways to surprise their partner and improve the relationship.
 This is especially useful when the INFP is dating.
-However, they should make sure that this does not become an obstacle or a burden – not many types can cope with the unrelenting stream of INFP’s ideas, especially if the relationship is still in its early stages.
+However, they should make sure that this does not become an obstacle or a burden.
+Not many types can cope with the unrelenting stream of the INFP’s ideas, especially if the relationship is still in its early stages.
 The INFP will do their best to help their partner grow and develop, although this may not always be appreciated.

-When it comes to intimacy, INFPs are more likely to focus on satisfying the needs of their dating or long-term partner, as opposed to putting their own pleasure first.
-People with this personality type will not rush to sexual intimacy – they will study their dating partner, get to know them really well and only then consider moving on to the next stage of the relationship.
+When it comes to intimacy, INFPs are more likely to focus on satisfying the needs of their dating or long-term partner as opposed to putting their own pleasure first.
+People with this personality type will not rush to sexual intimacy.
+They will study their dating partner, get to know them really well, and only then consider moving on to the next stage of the relationship.
 That being said, INFPs are likely to get a lot of pleasure from intimacy as sexual acts will give them an excellent opportunity to express their love.

 If you would like to learn more about how INFPs can get better at starting and maintaining healthy romantic relationships, including advice aimed at specific personality type combinations, download the INFP In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 If you are single, you might also want to take a look at our Dating section.